 The framework described in the preceding sections brings together ideas from multiple traditions.
 We have already discussed research on cognitive architectures (Newell, 1990; Langley et al., 2009) and noted that PUG incorporates many classic assumptions from that paradigm, such as separation of long-term memories from short-term content and operation in discrete cycles.
 However, it introduces the further constraints that all symbols must be grounded in quantitative descriptions of the environment and that processing involves cascaded layers, extending ideas from its precursor, ICARUS (Choi & Langley, 2018).
-As noted earlier, specific instances of other architectures, such as Soar (Jones et al., 1999) and ACT-R (Trafton et al., 2013), have used grounded encodings, but they do not elevate them to theoretical commitments.

-The emphasis on grounded representations has led us to incorporate notions from another paradigm, continuous control (Bennett, 1996), which relies on error signals to modulate the values of control variables.
+Our response to the grounding requirement was to incorporate notions from another paradigm, continuous control (Bennett, 1996), which relies on error signals to modulate the values of control variables.
 PUG supports this idea by providing skills with target concepts whose mismatches influence their control equations to produce smooth, adaptive behavior.
 In this way, the architecture retains the notions of relational concepts and skills but imbues them with the continuous character of control systems, extending Newell's vision for unified theories in a new direction.
-This leads naturally to PUG agents' egocentric encoding of spatial relations to other objects, their behavior in response to targets and obstacles, and their mental simulation of trajectories in specific scenarios.
-Although we have focused on navigation, Bartels et al. (2013) describe a similar approach to robotic manipulation that incorporates soft constraints, analogous to our target concepts, into control laws.
-Two key differences are that they involve dynamics rather than kinematics and they use a variety of geometric object features, both of which we should incorporate in future work.
+This leads naturally to PUG's agents' egocentric encoding of spatial relations to other objects, their behavior in response to targets and obstacles, and their mental simulation of trajectories in specific scenarios.

 In contrast, some robotics research has addressed continuous settings very differently.
-A reasonably common approach discretizes the environment by dividing it into grid cells (Moravec & Elfes, 1985), which are widely used for map construction and localization (Yamauchi, Schultz, & Adams, 1998).
+A common approach discretizes the environment by dividing it into grid cells (Moravec & Elfes, 1985), which are widely used for map construction and localization (Yamauchi, Schultz, & Adams, 1998).
 In a similar spirit, work on route planning and navigation often introduces waypoints that are linked in graphs, as in probabilistic road maps (Kavraki et al., 1996) and rapidly-exploring random trees (LaValle & Kuffner, 2001).
-Moreover, these typically use allocentric rectangular coordinates, whereas PUG's use of egocentric polar encoding comes closer to robotics work by Kuipers and Byun (1991) and by Yeap (2011), which, like our framework, encode the environment in terms of discrete places.
-In addition, the architecture's approach to control also shares features with Khatib's (1986) use of potential fields.
-Both allow multiple influences on motion that vary over time, some stronger than others, with their effects being summed.
-A key difference is that PUG associates fields with intentions, instances of skills that support high-level planning.
+Moreover, these typically use allocentric rectangular coordinates, whereas PUG's use of egocentric polar encoding comes closer to robotics work by Kuipers and Byun (1991) and by Yeap (2011).
+In addition, the architecture's reliance on vector sums to compute control values is similar to Khatib's (1986) use of potential fields.